Fruits and Vegetables Survey

 The target population is all farms in the ten provinces of Canada that grow fruit and/or vegetables for sale.
 The Yukon, the Northwest Territories and Nunavut are excluded from the survey.

-The survey frame excludes farms producing only mushrooms, farms producing only greenhouse vegetables, and farms producing only potatoes, as well as institutional farms, community pastures or farms that are on Indian reserves.
+The survey frame excludes farms producing only mushrooms, farms producing only greenhouse vegetables, and farms producing only potatoes, as well as farms that are on Indian reserves, community pastures and Hutterite colonies.
+Small operations with less than one acre of fruit and less than one acre of vegetables are also excluded.

 The questionnaire was developed by subject matter specialists through consultation with the provinces and industry experts.
 New questions are not pre-tested in the field.
 However, testing is conducted in-house for flow and consistency.
 Questions will be changed, added or removed as the need arises.
 Required changes are usually identified through such means as subject matter specialist research, changes in market trends and field staff debriefing reports.